CyberReboot/vent/docs/source/build_plugin.rst

 If the plugin did not function correctly, try rereading the tutorial or check the :ref:`troubleshooting-label` guide.

-Other examples can be found at `CyberReboot/vent-plugins`_.
+Other examples of custom plugins can be found at `CyberReboot/vent-plugins`_.

 .. _CyberReboot/vent-plugins: https://github.com/CyberReboot/vent-plugins